‘Life at the Margins’ – new story pack on multiple forms of discrimination faced by minorities and indigenous peoples

 Notes to editors

-Life at the Margins: The Challenges of Multiple Discrimination will be live on our website 8 March 2016.
+- Life at the Margins: The Challenges of Multiple Discrimination is available on our website.

-For more information about MRG’s work on intersectional or multiple forms of discrimination, or to arrange interviews with MRG’s partners in Philippines, Mexico, India, New Zealand or Kenya contact:
+- For more information about MRG’s work on intersectional or multiple forms of discrimination, or to arrange interviews with MRG’s partners in the Philippines, Mexico, India, New Zealand or Kenya, contact the MRG Press Office.

 Photo: Hmong woman and child in Vietnam.
 Credit: Kibae Park/UN Photo.